 Planning Methodology and Assumptions

 These sections describe the process we used to perform a network assessment of the ATC transmission system.
-The description includes study assumptions, methods we used to analyze our transmission network for planning criteria limitations, and how we shared results for the 2020 10-Year Assessment.
-Economic, regional, interconnections and asset management planning processes are covered at other locations on the ATC 10-Year Assessment website.
+The description includes study assumptions, methods and techniques we used to analyze our transmission network for planning criteria limitations and how we shared results for the 2017 10-Year Assessment.
+Economic, regional, and asset management planning processes are covered at other locations on the ATC website.

-As part of the network assessment, ATC conducted power flow analyses to identify problems or constraints on the transmission system.
-The power flow models are updated with the latest assumptions.
-The analyses evaluated the merits of potential reinforcements to address the system limitations that were identified.
-ATC met with stakeholders to discuss assumptions and results.
-ATC’s network assessment process is summarized in Figure 1.
+As part of the network assessment, ATC conducted power flow analyses to identify problems or constraints on the transmission system and evaluated the merits of potential reinforcements to address the system limitations that were identified.
+ATC meets with stakeholders to discuss assumptions and results.
+ATC’s network planning process is summarized in Figure 1.

 Figure 1: 10-Year Assessment Process

-ATC has developed a stakeholder engagement process that we use to obtain stakeholder input for developing our study assumptions, needs and solutions.
+ATC has developed a stakeholder engagement process that we use to obtain stakeholder input for developing our needs, solutions, and Assessment.
 More discussion of the process can be found on the stakeholder engagement process page of the website.
-Through this process we also ensure coordination of ATC’s potential projects with the MISO Transmission Expansion Plan (MTEP) process.

-Included in the following sections is a discussion of assumptions and study methods used for the years ATC simulated to satisfy the near-term (1 – 5 year) and long-term (5 year and beyond) transmission planning horizon requirements as required by North American Electric Reliability Corporation (NERC) transmission system assessment standards.
+Included in the following sections is a discussion of assumptions and methods for the years ATC simulated to satisfy the near-term (1 – 5 year) and long-term (5 year and beyond) transmission planning horizon NERC transmission system assessment standards.
 Also included is discussion of how ATC built each of the models used in this Assessment.
-Discussion items include topics such as load forecasting, reinforcements and new generation to include in models, system load levels, import levels and system bias scenarios.
+Discussion items include topics such as load forecasting; which reinforcements and new generation to include in models; and which system load levels, import levels and system bias scenarios to evaluate.

 During the network assessment of our transmission system, we performed simulations on a variety of models.
 ATC not only uses these models to identify where constraints or system limitations may exist, but we also used these models to test the robustness of potential system reinforcements.
-Where system limitations exist, they were identified for NERC Categories P0 through P7 conditions using the ATC Transmission System Planning Criteria.
+System limitations were identified for NERC Categories P0 through P7 conditions using the ATC Transmission System Planning Criteria.

-The system performance analyses represented in this Assessment includes steady state power flow analyses and stability simulations.
-Multiple outage impacts, economic planning evaluations, generator interconnection impacts, distribution interconnection impacts, asset renewal plans and short circuit study results were also gathered to complete the assessment.
+The system performance analyses represented in this Assessment included steady state power flow analyses and stability simulations.
+Multiple outage impacts, economic planning evaluations, generator interconnection impacts, distribution interconnection impacts, and asset renewal plans were also gathered to complete the assessment.

-ATC’s 2020 10-Year Assessment provides results from planning activities and analyses for the performance of the ATC transmission facilities.
-These activities and analyses identify needs to improve the transmission system performance and potential projects able to address those needs.
+American Transmission Company’s 2017 10-Year Assessment provides current results of planning activities and analyses of the ATC transmission facilities.
+These activities and analyses identify needs to improve the transmission system performance and potential projects responsive to those needs.

 Since 2001, we have engaged in open and collaborative efforts to share information and solicit input on our plans.
-We strive to make our planning efforts transparent and available to the public, believing the transparency about proposals for needed facilities will enable more understanding and acceptance by communities that stand to benefit from them.
-In recent years, the federal government has taken additional steps to ensure that transmission-owning utilities have produced and shared planning information with the public and local stakeholders.
+We believe that in making our planning efforts transparent and available to the public, the proposals for needed facilities can be more readily understood and accepted by communities that stand to benefit from them.
+In recent years the federal government has taken additional steps to ensure that transmission-owning utilities have produced and shared planning information with the public and local stakeholders.
 The Attachment FF-ATCLLC in the MISO tariff’s Attachment FF describes ATC’s open planning processes.

-The information in this report provides further foundation for continued public discussions of the transmission planning process; identifies transmission needs and limitations; identifies possible resolutions to those needs; and discusses coordination with other public infrastructure planning processes.
+The information in this report provides further foundation for continued public discussions of the transmission planning process; identified transmission needs and limitations; possible resolutions to those needs; and coordination with other public infrastructure planning processes.

-Computer simulation model years for the 2020 network Assessment analyses were selected in order to meet NERC requirements.
-Specifically, for the steady-state assessment, the years 2021 and 2025 were selected to meet the near-term transmission planning horizon (1-5 year).
-The year 2030 was selected to meet the long-term transmission planning horizon (beyond 5 year).
-This led to a range of system conditions and study years developed and analyzed for the 2020 Assessment.
+Computer simulation model years for the 2017 network Assessment analyses were selected in order to meet NERC requirements.
+The years 2018 and 2022 were selected to meet the near-term transmission planning horizon (1-5 year).
+The year 2027 was selected to meet the long-term transmission planning horizon (beyond 5 year).
+A range of system conditions and study years were developed and analyzed for the 2017 Assessment.

-Final assessment steady-state peak-load models were then created for all three study years.
-Steady-state shoulder load models were created for years 2025 and 2030.
-Steady-state minimum load models were created for years 2021 and 2025.
+Final Assessment steady state peak load models were then created for all three years.
+Steady state shoulder load models were created for 2022 and 2027.
+Steady state minimum load models were created for 2018 and 2022.
 In order to address uncertainty in reactive power capability and preserve some margin for the ATC area, an additional model was created for each model above.
-For each of the additional models, the maximum lagging and leading reactive power capabilities were reduced by 10 percent for appropriate generators within the ATC footprint.
+For each of the additional models the maximum lagging and leading reactive power capabilities were reduced by 10 percent for appropriate generators within the ATC footprint.
 These reduced reactive capability models were used for both intact system and contingency analyses.

-Planning criteria-driven needs were determined by identifying facilities whose normal or emergency limits are exceeded.
-The criteria we used to determine these limits are provided in the ATC Transmission System Planning Criteria in effect at the time of these studies.
+System needs were determined by identifying facilities whose normal or emergency limits are exceeded.
+The criteria we used to determine these limits are provided in the ATC Transmission System Planning Criteria.

 This Assessment was developed in a chronological fashion.
-It started by including only planned transmission changes expected to be in service by June 2021 in the 2021 model, as listed in the Table PF-1.
-Those projects and projects under construction, or with an application filed to construct, or with an application being prepared were included in the 2025 and 2030 models as appropriate based on projected in service dates (See Table PF-1, Table PF-2 and Table PF-3).
-Once needs were reconfirmed or identified and solutions were reconfirmed or identified, then solutions were added to the models to confirm limitations are appropriately addressed.
+To start only planned transmission additions expected to be in service by June 2018 were included in the 2018 model, as listed in the Table PF-1.
+These projects and projects under construction, or with an application filed to construct, or with an application being prepared were included in the 2022 and 2027 models as appropriate based on projected in service dates (See Table PF-1, Table PF-2 and Table PF-3).
+Once needs were reconfirmed or identified and solutions were reconfirmed or identified, then solutions were added to the models to confirm limitations have been removed.

-Steady-state summer peak models were built using our customers 50/50 load forecast projections as a starting point, meaning that there is a 50 percent chance that the load level will either fall below or exceed the customer projection.
-In 2019, customer load forecasts were gathered from ATC customers, at least through the year 2029 (in most cases, through the year 2035).
+Steady state summer peak models were built using our customers 50/50 load forecast projections as a starting point, meaning that there is a 50 percent chance that the load level will either fall below or exceed the customer projection.
+In 2016, customer load forecasts were gathered for all ATC customers, at least through the year 2026 (in most cases, through the year 2032).
 The forecasts were compared to historic data and previous load forecasts to check validity and consistency.
 Once questions were resolved with the customer, the final forecast information was sent back to the customers as confirmation.
 Then the data was incorporated into our models.

-Some customers did not provide an 11th-year load forecast for the studied year 2030.
-In these instances, the forecast for 2030 was obtained by growing their load by using a 3-year linear growth rate calculated over the last three years of the forecasts provided by the customer.
+Some customers did not provide an 11th-year load forecast for the studied year 2027.
+In these instances the forecast for 2027 was obtained by growing their load by using a 3-year linear growth rate calculated over the last three years of the forecasts provided by the customer.
 Load power factors and non-scalable loads were held at levels in the last forecast year provided.